 Rio Salado College is considered by the Department of Veteran Affairs to be a non-standard term.
 Due to the flexibility that is inherent in Rio coursework (i.e. the ability for students to take a course in a 14 or 8 week format), Rio Salado College certifies all coursework one week AFTER the start date of the course.
 Certifying courses AFTER the start date means that we do not offer the advance pay option.

 There are a lot of factors that go into determining which educational benefit is most beneficial for you.
-This is based on time served and the Rio VA Office does not have the ability to make that judgment call.
-Please contact the Regional VA office at 1-888-442-4551.
+This is based on time served and the Rio Veterans Services Office does not have the ability to make that judgment call.
+Please contact the Regional Veterans Services Office at 1-888-442-4551.
 They can assist you with making this determination.
-Please note that choosing the Post 911 GI bill requires that you relinquish a benefit.
+Please note that choosing the Post 911 GI bill® requires that you relinquish a benefit.
 This choice is irrevocable.

 Yes you can receive benefit at more than one school concurrently.
 One of the two institutions must be the "parent school" (institution where the degree will be awarded).
 This school must issue a parent school letter (aka 315 letter) authorizing enrollment at the secondary institution.
 All courses must apply towards completion of the selected degree program at the parent school.